anoshenko/rui/README.md

         rui.Contrast: 150,
     }))

-You can get the value of the current filter using the function
+You can get the value of the current filter using functions

 	func GetFilter(view View, subviewID string) ViewFilter
+	func GetBackdropFilter(view View, subviewID string) ViewFilter

 ### "semantics" property